PipedreamHQ/pipedream/docs/docs/environment-variables/README.md

 If you [share a workflow](/workflows/sharing/) that references an environment variable, **only the reference is included, and not the actual value**.

 ## Limits

-Currently, **environment variables are only exposed in Pipedream workflows, [not event sources](https://github.com/PipedreamHQ/pipedream/issues/583)**.
+- Currently, **environment variables are only exposed in Pipedream workflows, [not event sources](https://github.com/PipedreamHQ/pipedream/issues/583)**.

-The value of any environment variable may be no longer than `64KB`.
+- The value of any environment variable may be no longer than `64KB`.

-The names of environment variables must start with a letter or underscore.
-Pipedream also reserves environment variables that start with `PIPEDREAM_` for internal use.
+- The names of environment variables must start with a letter or underscore.
+- Pipedream reserves environment variables that start with `PIPEDREAM_` for internal use.
 You cannot create an environment variable that begins with that prefix.

 <Footer />